ViewComponent/view_component/docs/known_issues.md

 ## Inconsistent controller rendering behavior between Rails versions

 In versions of Rails < 6.1, rendering a ViewComponent from a controller doesn't include the layout.

+## Lack of support for request formats

+ViewComponents only support rendering HTML.